 - The most detailed story scenes ever shown on a mobile device, featuring the voice talents of fan-favorites John Noble and Troy Baker.

 - Animated “Infinity Blade: Origins” short film by acclaimed director Ben Hibon.

 - The in-game debut of “Monster,” an original new song from internationally acclaimed rock band Imagine Dragons.

-- IMPORTANT: It is strongly recommended users update to iOS 7 before purchasing or updating Infinity Blade III.
+- IMPORTANT: It is highly recommended that you upgrade your device to the latest iOS version before purchasing or updating Infinity Blade III.

 - PARENTS: you can turn off In-App purchasing in the iOS settings.

 Follow @Infinityblade on Twitter

 What's New in Version 1.4.4*Bonus Content - includes Soul Hunter, Ausar Rising, Blade Masters, and Kingdom Come expansion packs!

 - Supports full iPhone 8 resolution, iPad Pro, iPad Mini 4, and iPod Touch 6 - and it looks amazing!